johnahnz0rs/devsOnDeck/README.md

 Aka “Fake RemoteOK”(?)
 Aka “Fake WebDev Job Site”(?)

 DevsOnDeck is a fake job board where developers can look for jobs, and organizations can post jobs and look for developers.
 Languages/Frameworks/Libraries: MEAN, MongoDB, Express.js, Angular, Node.js, HTML, CSS, Bootstrap

 johnahnz0rs' to-do list:

 CURRENTLY WORKING ON:
+[]8/2/18 -
+[] create brypt backend
+[] update current controller.createOneDev to have it encrypt the user's pw before creating a new dev document.
+[x] updated dev registration form so that it bcrypts the passwords [] update the login form so that it compares bcrypt passwords.
+[]
+[]
 []7/30/18 -
 [] what do i want to do today?
 I want to:
 []  make a way to edit a user once they are logged in, so that i can: